Customer Service: 503-823-7770

 GENERAL INFORMATION: 503-823-7404

-Radon is a naturally occurring radioactive gas that is a health concern when inhaled for long periods of time.
-It is not generally a health concern when present in drinking water and is not currently regulated by the Environmental Protection Agency (EPA) or State of Oregon.
+Radon is a naturally occurring radioactive gas that is a health concern when inhaled.
+It is not generally a health concern when present in low concentrations in drinking water and is not currently regulated by the Environmental Protection Agency (EPA) or State of Oregon.

-Radon is not currently a regulated contaminant, and therefore monitoring is not required.
+Radon decays as it travels through the distribution system by approximately 50% every 3.8 days.
+Therefore, it is expected that radon levels are lower by the time it reaches customers.
+Radon is not currently a regulated contaminant in drinking water, and therefore monitoring is not required.
 However, the Portland Water Bureau has been proactively monitoring radon for many years.
 The Water Bureau also reports radon results in the Annual Drinking Water Quality Report when radon is tested for and detected.

-In Portland the greatest source of radon is from naturally occurring radon gas that enters homes and buildings through the foundation.
-Customers concerned about radon exposure are encouraged to test their home for radon.
+In Portland, the greatest source of radon exposure is from naturally occurring radon gas that enters homes and buildings through the foundation.
+Customers are encouraged to test their home for radon.
 The EPA, Surgeon General, and the Oregon Health Authority all recommend testing your home for radon gas.
 The American Lung Association of Oregon offers test kits at: www.radonkit.org.